-We invite all media and entertainment performers and producers to navigate the site and call or email our Executive Director Brenda Ching with your questions or comments.
+We invite all media and entertainment performers and producers to navigate the site and call or email our Executive Director Mericia Palma Elmore with your questions or comments.
 Her contact information can be found under About Our Local.

 The Hawaii Local is here to serve its members and assist producers in employing the best talent in Hawaii.

 David C. Farmer, Hawaii Local President

 Recently there has been some apparent confusion about the status of legacy SAG Global Rule One in our post-merger SAG-AFTRA world.
 The short answer is, as more fully explained below, Global Rule One is alive and well.